-If we cannot retain and recruit qualified personnel, or if labor costs continue to rise, our ability to operate and grow our business may be impaired and our financial results may suffer.
+If we cannot retain and recruit qualified personnel due to rising labor costs or other reasons, our ability to operate and grow our business may be impaired and our financial performance may suffer.

 We depend on the services of our management and employees to continuously run and grow our business.
-To grow successfully, we must retain existing employees and attract new qualified employees, including in growth areas we may enter.
-Retention is an industry challenge given the competitive technology labor market.
-As we grow, we must also enhance and expand our workforce to execute on new and larger opportunities and challenges.
-The market for qualified personnel is competitive in the geographies in which we operate and may be limited especially in technology areas.
+To grow successfully, we must retain existing employees and attract new qualified employees, particularly in growth areas we have identified.
+Employee retention is an industry challenge especially given the competitive labor market for software developers.
+As we grow, we must also enhance and expand our workforce to execute on new and larger opportunities.
+The market for qualified personnel is competitive in the geographies in which we operate and may be limited in the software development disciplines we seek to expand.
 We may be at a disadvantage to larger companies with greater brand recognition or financial resources or to start-ups or other emerging companies in trending market sectors.
 If we are unable to attract and retain qualified personnel when and where they are needed, our ability to operate and grow our business could be impaired.
-Moreover, if we are not able to properly balance our investments in personnel with revenues, our profitability may be adversely affected.
+Moreover, if we are not able to properly balance our investments in personnel with revenue growth, our profitability may be adversely affected.